Sally Field

 Sally Margaret Field (born November 6, 1946) is an American actress.
-She has performed in movies, Broadway theater, and television, and made records of popular music.
-Known for her extensive work on screen and stage, she has received many accolades throughout her career spanning six decades, including two Academy Awards, two Golden Globe Awards, and three Primetime Emmy Awards, in addition to nominations for a Tony Award and two British Academy Film Awards.
-She was presented with a star on the Hollywood Walk of Fame in 2014, the National Medal of Arts in 2014, the Kennedy Center Honor in 2019, and the Screen Actors Guild Life Achievement Award in 2023.
+Known for her roles on screen and stage, she has received various accolades including two Academy Awards, two Golden Globe Awards, and four Primetime Emmy Awards, as well as nominations for two British Academy Film Awards and a Tony Award.
+She was honored with a star on the Hollywood Walk of Fame in 2014, the National Medal of Arts in 2014, the Kennedy Center Honor in 2019, and the Screen Actors Guild Life Achievement Award in 2023.

+She earned two Academy Awards for Best Actress for her portrayals as a union organizer in Norma Rae (1979) and a mother struggling during the Great Depression in Places in the Heart (1984).
+She was Oscar-nominated for playing Mary Todd Lincoln in Lincoln (2012).
+She also starred in Smokey and the Bandit (1977), Smokey and the Bandit II (1980), Absence of Malice (1981), Murphy's Romance (1985), Steel Magnolias (1989), Mrs. Doubtfire (1993), and Forrest Gump (1994).
+She played Aunt May in The Amazing Spider-Man (2012) and its 2014 sequel.

+On television, she gained stardom for her television roles in the ABC sitcoms Gidget (1965–1966) and The Flying Nun (1967–1970).
+She won four Primetime Emmy Awards for her performances in the NBC film Sybil (1976), the NBC medical drama ER (2001), the ABC drama series Brothers & Sisters (2006–2011), and the Netflix film Remarkably Bright Creatures (2026).
+On stage, she starred in the Broadway revival of the Tennessee Williams play The Glass Menagerie for which she received a nomination for the Tony Award for Best Actress in a Play.

-Early life
+Early life and education

-Sally Field was born on November 6, 1946, in Pasadena, California, to actress Margaret Field (née Morlan) (1922–2011) and pharmacist Richard Dryden Field (1914–1993), who served in the Army during World War II.
+Field was born on November 6, 1946, in Pasadena, California, a suburb of Los Angeles.
+Her mother, Margaret Field (1922–2011), was an actress.
+Her father, Richard Dryden Field (1914–1993), was a pharmacist who served in the Army during World War II.
+Her ancestry includes English and Irish.
 Her brother is Richard Dryden Field Jr., a physicist and academic.
 Her parents were divorced in 1950; on January 21, 1952, in Tijuana, Mexico, her mother married Jock Mahoney, an actor and stuntman.
-Her ancestry includes English, Irish and on her father's side Italian from the island of Sicily.
-Field said in her 2018 memoir that she was sexually abused by Mahoney during her childhood.
+Field said in her 2018 memoir that she was sexually abused by Mahoney throughout her childhood, up to the age of 14.

 As a teen, Field attended Portola Middle School and Birmingham High School in Van Nuys, where she was a cheerleader.
 Her class of 1964 classmates included financier Michael Milken and talent agent Michael Ovitz, while actress Cindy Williams was a year behind Field.

-Field has stated that when she was seventeen she had an illegal abortion in Mexico, and was molested during it.
+Field has stated that when she was seventeen she got an illegal abortion in Mexico, and was molested by a technician during the procedure.